 How long will the benefits last?

 This will vary from patient to patient.
 Typically, patients obtain a benefit for several years or longer.
-The benefit may gradually decreases with time and so the stimulator settings may be increased to compensate for this.
+The benefit may gradually decrease with time and so the stimulator settings may be increased to compensate for this.
 Some patients may benefit from repeat surgery if the benefits drop off.